 For even more flexibility, use Asana's Zapier integrations to connect Asana with your favorite apps, like Gmail and Slack.
 For inspiration, take a look at how other teams are integrating Asana into their workflows.

-Best project management software for spreadsheet fanatics
+Best small business project management software for the most generous free plan

 Trello (Web, macOS, Windows, iOS, Android)

-Trello is a simple, visual way to organize your projects with kanban boards.
+Trello is a simple, visual way to organize your projects with Kanban boards.
 And, unlike most project management software, Trello doesn't have the same learning curve: your team will be able to quickly get up and running thanks to its intuitive, drag-and-drop interface.

 As you start completing tasks, simply drag the cards to the appropriate list.
 You can keep track of all comments and tasks that mention you—or that you're watching—from the activity menu.